hexagontk/hexagon/site/pages/gradle.md

 * upx: compress the native executable using 'upx'.
 NOTE: Makes binaries use more RAM!!!
 * tarNative: compress native executable into a TAR file.

-To use it you must apply the `$gradleScripts/native.gradle` script to your `build.gradle` file.
+To use it you must apply the `$gradleScripts/native.gradle` script to your `build.gradle.kts` file.
 It must be applied after the Kotlin plugin.

 For the script to work you need to add the plugin to the plugins build section before importing the script.
 I.e.: